 Biden's been nothing but quiet and hiding in his bunker ever since.

-Once again, four justices on this court, seven justices, uh, cannot be bothered with addressing what the statutes require to assure that absentee ballots are lawfully cast.
+Once again, four justices on this court, seven justices, cannot be bothered with addressing what the statutes require to assure that absentee ballots are lawfully cast.

-The chief justice continues.
+The Chief Justice continues.

 Four members of this court throw the cloak over numerous problems that will be repeated again and again until this court has the courage to correct them.

-Another dissenting justice, every single voter in this state is harmed when a vote is cast in contravention of the statutes and continues that the ruling is quote doomed to create chaos, uncertainty, undermine confidence, spawn needless litigation.
+Another dissenting justice: every single voter in this state is harmed when a vote is cast in contravention of the statutes and continues that the ruling is, quote, doomed to create chaos, uncertainty, undermine confidence, spawn needless litigation.

 This is not the rule of law, it is the rule of judicial activism through inaction.